mduguay/zenofsmash/README.md

 ### Analyze your replays

 Everyone makes slightly different mistakes while playing, so this is a chance to tailor your training.
 Keep a notepad handy and keep a record of lessons learned.
 Use Z to step through frame by frame.
 Find out your weak points and start paying attention to them.
 Sometimes I'll catch a "what was I thinking!?" moment.
 Don't get discouraged!
 I've filled pages with things I could have done better, and then I wonder where I should even begin to improve.
 The point isn’t to be overwhelmed with negatives, but simply to make a note and acknowledge it.

-### Train
-Now that you know some areas for improvement, practice practice practice.
-What do you need to learn?
-What should you be doing?
-What should you stop doing?
-Chances are your mistakes are all a matter of not having the fundamentals hardwired into your system.
-Practice correcting one particular mistake until you feel like you're ready to bring it to a real fight.
-When training against a CPU, keep it at level 1.
-Yup.
-It should be easy to hit.
-Any CPU higher than 1 will teach you bad habits.
-Don’t try to win against a level 1 opponent, just use it as a punching bag.
-Focus on always landing your attacks and grabs.
-Focus on never getting hit.
-Play against an opponent with ranged attacks and practice shielding and moving in.
-Get up close and try to read an attack and shield then.
-Try honing in on one particular technique and practice it until it becomes muscle memory.

 ### Keep playing
 Every fight is a good fight!
 Keep playing against humans and you will get better in time.
 It may take a few rounds, but you will improve nonetheless.
 Learn to have fun while playing, even when it can get frustrating.
 Every time you get frustrated it is an opportunity to learn.
 Win or lose, experience is valuable.